Eight questions to ask every electrician

 The 60-second license check

 Every U.S. state lets you verify a contractor license online for free — usually through the state's contractor licensing board, the secretary of state, or the department of labor.
 Search "[your state] contractor license lookup" and enter the license number the pro gave you.
 The lookup will show whether the license is active, what trades it covers, when it expires, and whether there are any open complaints or disciplinary actions.
-FixNearMe pre-runs this check on every listed pro, but a fresh same-day check the morning of your appointment costs you nothing and catches recent suspensions.
+A fresh same-day check the morning of your appointment costs you nothing and catches recent suspensions.